-6.1 If there is any change in the name of Applicant for this EIA study brief during the course of the EIA study, the Applicant must notify the Director immediately.

-6.2 If there is any key change in the scope of the Project mentioned in sub-sections 1.2-1.4 of this EIA study brief and in Project Profile (No. PP-463/2012), the Applicant must seek confirmation from the Director in writing on whether or not the scope of issues covered by this EIA study brief can still cover the key changes, and the additional issues, if any, that the EIA study must also address.
+- 6.1 If there is any change in the name of Applicant for this EIA study brief during the course of the EIA study, the Applicant must notify the Director immediately. - 6.2 If there is any key change in the scope of the Project mentioned in sub-sections 1.2 to 1.4 of this EIA study brief and in Project Profile (No. PP-471/2012), the Applicant must seek confirmation from the Director in writing on whether or not the scope of issues covered by this EIA study brief can still cover the key changes, and the additional issues, if any, that the EIA study must also address.
 If the changes to the Project fundamentally alter the key scope of the EIA study brief, the Applicant shall apply to the Director for a fresh EIA study brief.

-7. LIST OF APPENDICES
+7. LIST OF FIGURE AND APPENDICES

-7.1 This EIA study brief includes the following appendices:
+7.1 This EIA study brief includes the following figure and appendices:

-Figure 1 - Location Plan of the Project

-Appendix A - Requirements for Air Quality Impact Assessment

-Appendix B - Not Used

-Appendix C - Requirements for Noise Impact Assessment

-Appendix D1 - Requirements for Water Quality Impact Assessment

-Appendix D2 - Requirements for Assessment of Sewerage and Sewage Treatment

-Implication

-Appendix E1 - Requirements for Assessment of Waste Management Implications

-Appendix E2 - Requirements for Assessment of Land Contamination

-Appendix F - Not Used Appendix G - Not Used

-Appendix H - Requirements for Landscape and Visual Impact Assessments

-Appendix I - Not Used Appendix J - Not Used

-Appendix K - Implementation Schedule

-Appendix L - Requirements for EIA Documents
+Figure 1 - Project Location Plan Appendix A - Requirements for Air Quality Impact Assessment Appendix B - Requirements for Noise Impact Assessment Appendix C - Requirements for Water Quality Impact Assessment Appendix D1 - Requirements for Assessment of Waste Management Implications Appendix D2 - Requirements for Land Contamination Assessment Appendix E - Requirements for Landscape Impact Assessment - Implementation Schedule Appendix F Appendix G - Requirements for EIA Documents

---- END OF EIA STUDY BRIEF ---
+--- END OF EIA STUDY BRIEF ----

-May 2012 Environmental Assessment Division Environmental Protection Department
+August 2012 Environmental Assessment Division Environmental Protection Department